 Prior to settling in the San Francisco Bay Area, and later Silicon Valley, Athol worked in Africa and Europe and has traveled extensively around the world for business and pleasure.
 While making up names, he loves the soft instrumental sounds of distant music from foreign places he has visited.
 Like the drum and seed instruments of Africa, the reed pipes of the Peruvian Incas, the mouth organs of the Maori’s, or the classical flamenco guitars of Andalusia.

 An author and accomplished public speaker, Athol has recently retired after 17 years as a popular marketing and management lecturer for UC Extension in Silicon Valley, where he was also the outside marketing certificate coordinator.
-Somehow he still finds time to play the occasional game of racquetball, lawn bowls or golf, or to take long hikes in the local hills.
+He has since relocated to the Sierra Foothills outside Yosemite National Park where he owns rental and vacation rental property.
+See Frontier Hill.
 His personal website is www.svmarketeer.com.

 Rosie is not only our most prolific namer, she also serves as the chief linguist.
-A Brit now living in Spain, Rosie speaks English, Spanish, German, Afrikaans and now Catalan.
+A Brit now living in Spain, Rosie speaks English, Spanish, German, Afrikaans and now some Catalan.
 Plus she has a cadre of international friends to help with other languages (like Russian, Italian, Rumanian, French and Dutch) from her base close to Barcelona.

 Before becoming so involved with naming, Rosie worked in some international advertising and trading organizations, as well as a long spell in real estate financing and banking.
 For many years she was dealing with family health problems, so she has had a very big exposure to medical and health care.
 In fact she is teased that she speaks mostly medical Spanish!
 Read her blog at www.ebrovoice.com.

 Rosie is the author of The Chimona Chronicles, a series of books for early readers.
 The first book in the series is titled How Kelvyn Got His Name and introduces children to a simple naming process through the antics of critters who live on the lakeside in Canada.